midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

   // States.Permissions catches permission errors
   // Custom error names can be used for application-specific errors
-  Next: string; // State to transition to on error (matches ASL) ResultPath?: StringOrJSONataExpression; // JSONata expression for where to store error in data (ASL uses JSONPath, we use JSONata)
+  Next: string; // State to transition to on error (matches ASL) ResultPath?: StringOrJSONataExpression; // JSONata expression for variable name to store error (ASL standard)
-  // Example: "{% $data.error %}" or "{% $.errorInfo %}"
+  // If specified, the error is stored as a variable accessible by name in the next state
-}
+  // Example: If ResultPath is "error", the error is accessible as $error in the next state }
 ```